fusion5/xp-asm/README.md

 - sizeIA and sizeRVA should return a Natural if they would take the current position, they could be used to implement alignment (so no need for AlignIA/AlignRVA atoms).
+- Refactoring idea, maybe: merge encodable and bytesized into a single class with a single type that returns bytes (if the address is resolved) and ia/va sizes (always)